AI-ML-Enthusiast/16-bit-image-upsampling-downsampling/README.md

 # image-upsampling-downsampling
-Image resizing using different interpolation methods in different python packages such as opencv-python, scikit-image, pillow
+16-bit image resizing using different interpolation methods in different python packages such as opencv-python, scikit-image, pillow